Nutrition Science Department Faculty Biographies

 Dr. Marinello teaches Nutrition Science SCI-120-01, 120-02. firstname.lastname@example.org

 [Keri McComb]KERI MCCOMB, MS, RD, CDN, CLC, Director, Dietetic Internship, received a Bachelor of Science degree in Business Administration from the State University of New York at Albany and completed her dietetic internship and a Master of Science degree in Applied Nutrition at the Sage Graduate Schools.
 She has worked in public health for Baby-Friendly USA, the accrediting body for the UNICEF/WHO Baby-Friendly Hospital Initiative.
 This is a national non-profit organization that works to improve maternity care practices throughout the United States.
 Prior to entering dietetics she worked in management, overseeing projects and managing national accounts for internationally recognized clients, such as Williams-Sonoma and Pottery Barn.
 In addition to directing the dietetic internship at Sage, she also works as a dietitian in private practice with a focus on maternal and child health.
 She is a yoga teacher with RYT credentials and regularly teaches yoga classes.
-Ms. McComb currently serves as the Chair for the Technology Committee of the Hudson Valley Dietetic Association.
+Ms. McComb currently serves as the Chair for the reimbursement Committee of the Hudson Valley Dietetic Association.

 Professor McComb teaches the lecture courses required for the Distance Dietetic Internship Certificate and coordinates the DI practicum placements and assignments. email@example.com